rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

    in each row.
  * `list`: A list of elements of any type, so a column of lists of integers has rows with a list of integers, possibly of a different length, in each row.
- * `struct`: In a colum of structs, each row is a structure comprising one or more fields.
+ * `struct`: In a column of structs, each row is a structure comprising one or more fields.
 These fields are stored in structure-of-arrays format, so that the column of structs has a nested column for each field of the structure.